lstipi/sailing-school-P1/README.md

   - Moto G6 (Chrome emulator)
   - Ipad (Chrome emulator)

 Bugs occured mostly because of my typos, but they were corrected as they were found.
 According to the Validators, the html and css code is fully functional.
-There's a possibility of existing bugs I haven't encountered yet, so those will (hopefully) be squashed when found.
+The submit button is positioned strangely when on mobile devices, and will be fixed in the next update.
+There's a possibility of more existing bugs I haven't encountered yet, so those will (hopefully) be squashed when found.

 ## Defects
   - CSS smooth scrolling